Applying for Aid

 - Create an account at studentaid.gov.

-- When completing the FAFSA, students and contributors must provide personal demographic and financial information, such as their federal income tax returns, W-2 forms, records of child support received, current balance of cash, savings and checking accounts, and net worth of investments, businesses, and farms.
+- When completing the FAFSA, students and contributors must provide personal demographic and financial information, including their federal income tax returns, W-2 forms, records of child support received, current balances in cash, savings, and checking accounts, and the net worth of investments, businesses, and farms.

-- List Salem State University in the School Information section so we may receive your FAFSA information.
+- List Salem State University in the School Information section so we can receive your FAFSA information.
 Salem State's Federal School Code is 002188.

 - Determine dependency status.
-The FAFSA asks a series of questions to determine whether a student is dependent or independent for purposes of applying for federal student aid.
+The FAFSA asks a series of questions to determine whether a student is dependent or independent for federal student aid eligibility.
 If a student is determined to be a dependent, they must report their parents' information along with their own information.
-For more information on reporting parents information, please visit studentaid.gov.
+For more information on reporting parents' information, please visit studentaid.gov.

 - Provide consent and approval to have federal tax information transferred into the FAFSA.
 If a required contributor doesn't provide consent and approval to have their federal tax information transferred into the FAFSA form, the student will not be eligible for federal student aid—even if the contributor manually enters tax information into the FAFSA.